 Should you choose to use your travel insurance be aware that you will have to pay the excess, where as the Airline are responsible for your compensation.
 Email your carrier with before and after photos to receive compensation.

 Things you should know is that over 24 Million pieces of luggage a year are either damaged from baggage handlers or lost.
 Know your rights.
 Airlines are the most common cause of damage to luggage, but not the only cause.
 You should immediately check your luggage when retrieving it from the carousel and lodge a claim immediately with baggage services or your airline for any damage or issues.

 It should be noted, Australian Consumer Law Guarantees do not apply to any damage of any kind, by anyone or if you have misused the product in any way that caused the problem.
-Any postage or freight costs are always the consumers responsibility
+Please note that you are responsible for the cost of getting the product to and from the Authorised Repairer.
+This might include postage and/or freight costs.